-The goal of this article is to help you understand and relate to what's going on in the body of someone with fibromyalgia, in plain terms and without medical jargon.
+The goal of this article is to help you understand and relate to what's going on, in plain terms and without medical jargon.
 At the end of each section, you'll find relevant medical terms with links to definitions.
 They'll be helpful if you want to go beyond a basic understanding, but you don't need to understand the terms to get through this article.

 Imagine you're planning a party and expecting about 20 guests.
 Three or four friends told you they'd come early to help you out.
 But they don't show, and instead of 20 guests, you get 100.
 You're overwhelmed.

-That's what's happening with pain signals in someone who has fibromyalgia.
+That's what's happening with pain signals in those of us with this condition.
 The cells send too many pain messages (party guests), up to five times as many as in a healthy person.
 That can turn mild pressure or even an itch into pain.

 When those pain signals reach the brain, they're processed by something called serotonin.
-People with fibromyalgia, however, don't have enough serotonin (the friends who didn't show up to help), leaving the brain overwhelmed.
+However, we don't have enough serotonin (the friends who didn't show up to help), leaving the brain overwhelmed.

-This is why people with fibromyalgia have pain in tissues that show no sign of damage.
+This is why we have pain in tissues that show no sign of damage.
 It's not imagined pain; it's misinterpreted sensation that the brain turns into actual pain.